top of page

 A good match between the mentee and mentor is essential and constitutes the foundation of a fruitful mentoring relation.
 Therefore, we highly encourage both the mentees and mentors to reflect upon their personal aims and expectations before entering a mentoring relation and to provide us with specific information about this when signing up.

-Alignment of Expectiations
+Alignment of Expectations

 We encourage you to start out the first meeting by together filling out the Mentor-Mentee Agreement Form in order to align expectations and agree on a structure for your meetings.